Explainer: AI act

 More transparency and accountability, sometimes

 People will need to be notified when they are directly interacting with AI systems such as chatbots – unless this is obvious from the context.
-They will also need to be informed when they are exposed to emotion recognition and biometric categorization systems, unless the police are using such systems.
+They will also need to be informed when they are exposed to emotion recognition and biometric categorization systems that process their personal data, unless the systems are being used for the purpose of law enforcement.
 So-called deepfakes require a disclosure that they were artificially generated.

-The AI Act requires the introduction of an EU-database for high-risk AI systems on the market that are used by public bodies.
+The AI Act requires the introduction of an EU-database for high-risk AI systems on the market.
 This shall ensure that the public and public interest organizations are informed about the use context of AI systems.
 By obtaining information about where such systems are used by whom and for what purposes, academics and organizations can conduct public interest research about the systems’ impact.
 However, systems used in law enforcement, migration, and border control will not be disclosed to the public.
 Those will be listed in a separate, non-public database.

 Before high-risk AI systems are deployed in the public sector, a fundamental rights impact assessment needs to be conducted.
 The purpose of such an assessment is to identify the risks that a given AI system’s use may entail and to fathom whether they are acceptable under fundamental rights law.
 The systems should not be deployed if the risks are not acceptable or mitigating them is not possible.
 The law does not include a provision to mitigate the risks deployers identified in impact assessments.
 The assessments' effectiveness is questionable if only the risk identification is mandatory but not the mitigation.

-If individuals reckon that they have been significantly and adversely impacted by a decision based on an AI system, they have the right to obtain an explanation about the decision-making process.
+If individuals have been affected significantly by a decision based on an AI system or even adversely impacted, they have the right to obtain an explanation about the role of the AI system in the decision-making process.
 Individuals also have the right to lodge a complaint with national authorities if they think that the regulation has been infringed upon.
 It is yet to be seen how feasible it will be to get a meaningful explanation from the deployer and if the authorities will be able to enforce compliance.

 Insufficient protection: law enforcement and security